Whalley / Surrey City Centre urban streetscape with glass condo towers, spring afternoon — photographed for AG. Song REALTOR®

 Is Whalley improving?

 Yes.
-The City of Surrey has invested heavily in Whalley/City Centre with new civic buildings, the SFU campus, improved streetscaping, and zoning for high-rise development.
-The area has changed significantly over the past 5-10 years and continues to improve.
+The City of Surrey has invested heavily in Whalley/City Centre with Surrey City Hall, the SFU campus, SFU Medical school, improved streetscaping, and zoning for high-rise development.
+The area now has the largest concentration of high-rises south of the Fraser River.
+The 50-storey 3 Civic Plaza is the tallest building in the region.
+The area has changed significantly over the past decade and continues to improve.

 Want to Live in Whalley?